thenaterhood/heartbeat/README.md

 Notifiers
 ============
-Right now only pushbullet.
-More will be a thing.
+Right now only pushbullet, dweetio and the builtin histamine.
+More will be a thing eventually.
 Make one? drop it in the notifiers directory with some brief instructions and put in a pull if you feel inclined to share.

 While heartbeat can be used in a decentralized way by configuring notifiers for each individual node, it can also be used with a central monitoring node.